iTwin/pcf/README.md

 # What is itwin-pcf?

-itwin-pcf is tool for synchronizing external data with your digital twin, iModel, deterministically and efficiently.
-As opposed to traditional [iModel Connectors](https://www.itwinjs.org/learning/imodel-connectors/), itwin-pcf allows you to **define** your iModel as code then it takes care of the steps to reach that goal.
-With pcf, you have the full control over how you would like your data to land in an iModel with minimal efforts.
+itwin-pcf is a tool for synchronizing external data with your digital twin, iModel, deterministically and efficiently.
+As opposed to traditional [iModel Connectors](https://www.itwinjs.org/learning/imodel-connectors/), itwin-pcf allows you to **define** your iModel as code then it takes care of the steps to synchronize it to your desired state.
+With pcf, you have the full control over how you would like your data to end up in an iModel with minimal programming effort.

 # Why use itwin-pcf?

 ## Declarative Synchronization

-pcf allows you to represent your external source data in an iModel with two constructs: **DMO's** and **Nodes** (see definitions below).
-It handles the necessary logic & topological order of inserting/updating/deleting elements and relationships into an iModel.
+pcf allows you to represent your external source data in an iModel using two constructs: **DMO's** and **Nodes** (see definitions below).
+It makes sure that everything all the EC Entities corresponded to your source data are correctly inserted, updated, and deleted in your iModel.
+With pcf, you also gain the power to organize [the hierarchy](https://www.itwinjs.org/bis/intro/information-hierarchy/) of your digital twin (iModel) so your end iModel.js applications knows what to expect from your iModels.

 ## Minimized Runtime Error & Testing

 Given that **DMO** and **Nodes** are the main inputs to your connector, so long as their definitions are correct, each synchronization job is guaranteed to succeed with pcf.

-To minimize runtime errors, your inputs are strictly checked both at compile time and runtime before your synchronization job actually gets executed by pcf (Most errors are caught at compile time by TypeScript interface linting).
+To minimize runtime errors, your inputs are strictly checked both at compile time and runtime before your synchronization job actually gets executed by pcf (Most errors are caught at compile time by TypeScript interface linting immediately as you type).
 Functionalities such as code-completion and code-refactoring available in most modern IDE's (e.g Visual Studio Code) will help you to write the correct definitions for them.
 Since most runtime errors are avoided at compile time and pcf is rigorously tested, you don't have to write any tests for your connector.

 ## Single Source of Truth (SSOT)